-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
+If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.

-All fees may be paid in U.S. dollars.
-We accept cash and credit cards only.
+All fees may be paid in Bermudian dollars or U.S. dollars.
+We accept cash and credit cards only, K1 applicants must pay cash only.
+Personal checks and credit union drafts are not accepted.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+A complete list of fees can be found at travel.stae.gov.

-Do not make travel plans outside of Sierra Leone
+Do not make travel plans outside of Bermuda

-If your visa is approved, we will keep your passport at the Embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Sierra Leone while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If your visa is approved, we will keep your passport at the consulate while we prepare your immigration packet and print a visa for your passport.
+Processing the visa to conclusion and placing the visa in your passport will take, on average, 1-2 weeks.
+If you must travel while your visa is being processed, please inform consular staff on the day of your appointment.